selaere/vurlrs/README.md

 vurl has two types of values: _strings_ and _lists_. strings are immutable sequences of unicode characters, and lists are mutable sequences of values. vurl uses the string type for arithmetic and numbers, but vurlrs uses a separate type for these. in practice this makes little difference, since functions that take numbers will convert strings to numbers, and viceversa. one exception is `eq`, check [comparison commands](#comparison).

+## syntax

+commands have a command name and arguments, separated by spaces (unless they are in quotes): `add 1 2`

 unquoted literals are numbers if they can be converted to numbers, otherwise they are strings. quoted literals are always literals. variable access looks like `[varname]` where _varname_ cannot contain spaces. the results of commands can be used as expressions by using parentheses: `print (add 1 1)`. additionally, [a few commands](#control-flow) use _code blocks_, which are delimited by `end`.

-the commands added by vurlrs start with underscores `_`.

 ## functions

-one thing vurlrs adds is proper functions. vurl has `define` and `call`, which label and run a code block. vurlrs adds local variables, which are relative to the enclosing `define`. they work exactly like global variables, but their name must start by `%`:
+one thing vurlrs adds is proper functions. vurl has `define` and `call`, which label and run a code block. vurlrs adds local variables, which are relative to the outer `define`. they work exactly like global variables, but their name must start by `.`:

 ```
 define yell_square
-    set %a (mul [x] [x])
+    set .a (mul [x] [x])
-    # the variable [%a] will not be accessible outside of this function
+    # the variable [.a] will not be accessible outside of this function
-    print (join [%a] !!!)
+    print (join [.a] !!!)
 end

 set x 5
 call yell_square
-# outputs 25!!!
+# outputs "25!!!"
 ```

-you can also call these functions with arguments: they will be as a list in the `%args` variable. we can rewrite our function like so:
+you can also call these functions with arguments: they will be as a list in the `.args` variable. we can rewrite our function like so:

 ```
 define yell_square
-    set %x (index [%args] 1)
+    set .x (index [.args] 1)
     print (join (mul [x] [x]) !!!)
 end

 call yell_square 5
 ```

-there are also return values. you can add a return value to the function's `end`, or you can use the special command `_return`:
+there are also return values. you can use the special command `_return`, or you can add a return value to the function's `end`:

 ```
 define compute_yelled_square
-    set %x (index [%args] 1)
+    set .x (index [.args] 1)
 end (join (mul [x] [x]) !!!)

 print (call yell_square 5)
 ```

-there is also an alternative command for defining functions, `_func`. it works similar to `define`, but you have to specify a function signature: either a list of named arguments, all of which must start by `%`; or the literal `...`, that doesn't bind any variables (like `define`). its functions don't require `call`, they can be called as commands directly.
+there is also an alternative command for defining functions, `_cmd`. it works similar to `define`, but you have to specify a function signature: either a list of named arguments, all of which must start by `.`; or the literal `...`, that doesn't bind any variables (like `define`). its functions don't require `call`, they can be called as commands directly.

 ```
-_func compute_yelled_square %x
+_cmd compute_yelled_square .x
 end (join (mul [x] [x]) !!!)

 print (call yell_square)